dkuspawono/chrome-std-switch/security-privacy-self-review.md

 Note that security and privacy implication of this feature is same as `<input type=checkbox>`.
-Also, we intend to implmeent this feature as a JavaScript module.
+Also, we intend to implement this feature as a JavaScript module.
 So it won't have new security/privacy issues

 ### 2.1.
 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-A user can toggle the staus of an elemenet betwen "on" and "off", and it will be included in a form submission.
-The platform can't know the purppose of the status, and it depends on web applications.
+A user can toggle the status of an element between "on" and "off", and it will be included in a form submission.
+The platform can't know the purpose of the status, and it depends on web applications.

 ### 2.2.
 Is this specification exposing the minimum amount of information necessary to power the feature?